czabalza/Quorum/README.md

 ### Phase 4: User Feeds (~1-2 days)
 I'll start by adding a `feed` route that uses the `current_user`'s `subscriptions` association to serve a list of questions ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
+Using Backbone, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
 Logging in will redirect users to this page.

 [Details][phase-four]